16 January 2020

 The last line sets the boot device to the default HD so the machine continues to boot after running the script.

-Save the file to the root of your hard drive and call it ‘bootscript’.
+Save the file to the root/base directory of your hard drive and call it ‘bootscript’.

-Some PowerBooks have incompatible soundcards and will crash or refuse to boot OS9 after the above steps have been taken.
-If this happens try adding the following to your NVRAM, or script.
+Some machines have incompatible sound cards and will crash or refuse to boot OS9 after the above steps have been taken.
+If this happens try adding the following to the NVRAM, or your script.

 dev /pci@F2000000/mac-io/i2s/i2s-a " screamer" encode-string " compatible" property device-end